DawsonMacPhee/Array-Library/Readme.md

 Usage

     make all
-        Compiles all functions for the assignment into an object file
+        Compiles all functions for the library into an object file

     array.o
         Compiles all functions in array.c into an object file